Is inflationary magnetogenesis sensitive to the post-inflationary history ?: The primordial magnetic field power spectrum

-At this point, we need to stress as well that the spectral shape of the magnetic field power spectrum is sensitive only to the exponent $n_1$, i.e. on the dynamical evolution of the gauge coupling function $I$ during inflation, and does not depend on the exponent $n_2$, i.e. behaviour of $I$ during the post-inflarionary era.
+At this point, we need to stress as well that the spectral shape of the magnetic field power spectrum is sensitive only to the exponent $n_1$, i.e. on the dynamical evolution of the gauge coupling function $I$ during inflation, and does not depend on the exponent $n_2$, i.e. behaviour of $I$ during the post-inflarionary era~\footnote{ The independence of the magnetic field power spectrum from the power-law index $n_2$, although not explicitly stated, has also been found in Ref.~\cite{Sharma:2018kgs} but only for the case of a matter-dominated post-inflationary era.
+In this work, we performed a more generic analysis finding both a $w$ and $n_2$ independent large-scale magnetic field power spectrum in the post-inflationary era. }.
 As a consistency check, we need to mention that one can easily check that for $n_1 = 4$ we recover from \Eq{eq:P_B_superhorizon} the scale-invariant attractor solution $P_B\propto k^2$~\cite{Dimopoulos:2012av}.

-In our analysis we have implicitly assumed that our gauge field and its associated magnetic field do not interact with any post-inflation plasma before reheating.
+In our analysis, we have implicitly assumed that our gauge field and its associated magnetic field do not interact with any post-inflation plasma before reheating.
 However, in many reheating mechanisms, there is already a thermal bath present before reheating, which is subdominant to the energy density of the Universe but may not be subdominant to the primordial magnetic field.
 In this case, magnetohydrodynamic effects cannot be ignored.
 If important, such effects would conserve magnetic flux for an Abelian gauge field with a canonical kinetic coupling only.
 Non-zero magnetic field helicity would result in inverse cascade, which would transfer power to larger scales.
-For non-canonical kinetic couplings, however, their time dependence may have profound implications on the magnetic field spectrum [see for example Refs.~\cite{Brandenburg:2021pdv,Brandenburg:2021bfx}].
+For non-canonical kinetic couplings, however, their time dependence may have profound implications on the magnetic field spectrum (see, for example, Refs.~\cite{Brandenburg:2021pdv,Brandenburg:2021bfx}).
 We feel that this possibility is beyond the scope of this letter.
 In effect, we assume that the thermal bath is not present before reheating, as would be the case, for example, in curvaton reheating~\cite{Feng:2002nb,BuenoSanchez:2007jxm}, or in reheating due to the evaporation of primordial black holes~\cite{Lennon:2017tqq,Martin:2019nuw,Dalianis:2021dbs}.